-Three connected management options were identified:
+Three connected management options were identified;

-- Changes in catchment management through reversion of arable land to grazing pasture at some locations and conversion to shallower drainage would lead to reductions in iron, phosphorous and salinity inputs to the benefit of Horsey Mere, Hickling Broad and the Upper Thurne - Source control, possibly accompanied by increased freshwater input from the Catfield catchment, would reduce phosphorous inputs and improve flushing and dilution, - Sediment removal whilst the nutrient reduction potential of sediment removal is unlikely to be significant, it may create benefits of bed stabilisation, seed bank exposure, and habitat creation using dredged material.
+- 1. Changes in catchment management through reversion of arable land to grazing pasture at some locations and conversion to shallower drainage would lead to reductions in iron, phosphorous and salinity inputs to the benefit of Horsey Mere, Hickling Broad and the Upper Thurne - 2.
+Source control, possibly accompanied by increased freshwater input from the Catfield catchment, would reduce phosphorous inputs and improve flushing and dilution, - 3.
+Sediment removal whilst the nutrient reduction potential of sediment removal is unlikely to be significant, it may create benefits of bed stabilisation, seed bank exposure, and habitat creation using dredged material.

-The Broads Authority continues to work through both the Internal Drainage Board led Brograve Partnership and the wider Broadland River Catchment Partnership to adopt catchment measures aimed to improve the aquatic environment.
+Given the importance of the catchment influences the Broads Authority continues to work through both the Internal Drainage Board led Brograve Partnership and the wider Broadland River Catchment Partnership to adopt catchment measures aimed to improve the aquatic environment.
 An assessment of the rural diversification options for the Upper Thurne catchment is proposed as part of the proposed external funding bid.
 Although it is recognised that source control measures provide a more long term and sustainable solution and can deliver a wide range of benefits beyond food production, they are voluntary.
 In addition any changes to water level and agricultural management need to be made with these long term benefits in mind as they are likely to be high cost.
-The Broads Authority is therefore promoting measures to enhance Hickling Broad in the shorter term, for the benefit of all interests.
+The Broads Authority is therefore promoting measures to enhance Hickling Broad in the short term, for the benefit of all interests, but recognises that ongoing dialogue to set and deliver the long term vision for the Upper Thurne with stakeholders must be a continuing strategic objective.